MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-properties-chart-list-included-dashboard.md

 - **Display label on the Dashboard**.
 Select or clear this check box to display or hide the chart label.

-- **Table**.
+- **Entity**.
 Select the table (row type) to base the chart on.
 This setting determines the available values for the Default View and Default Chart properties.

 - **Default View**.
 Select the view used to retrieve the data for the chart.